Emerald Ash Borer

 Ash Tree Survival

-Since treatment began in 2012, nearly 80% of the trees have survived.
-This equates to losing less than 4% of the trees each year.
+Since treatment began in 2012, 66% of the trees have survived.
+This equates to losing just over 4% of the trees each year.
 By contrast, communities that do not treat have been forced to remove as many as 50% of their ash trees in a single year.